ipfs/team-mgmt/drafts/project-management-process.md

 For now we just use a loose sense of Agile methodology.
 The "agile" habits we adhere to include:

-* Embrace change by arranging work into sprints
+* Embrace change, avoid Waterfall-ish behavior
 * Track work as Goals on a Status Board
-* Rely heavily on Test Driven Development
+* Emphasize good test coverage
 * Run Continuous Integration servers

 Over time, we will experiment with incorporating more elements of Kanban, Scrum and/or other approaches.